What is Renters Insurance?

 But there’s a new type of renters insurance, where you can pay to cover only the stuff you care about, that wasn’t around when I was in college.
 This ends up making it much more customizable and affordable.

-Toggle provides a super easy-to-use interface to select your coverage options and customize your plan.
+Companies like Lemonade and Toggle provide a super easy-to-use interface to select your coverage options and customize your plan.
 If your risk tolerance changes or you want to change your preferences, you can literally log on and do it with a few clicks.
 It’s literally never been easier.

-I hate do this, but let’s see how much I missed out on in investment gains from my $41 per month plan compared to say a $16 per month plan with Toggle over the course of 10 years assuming a 7% average annual return.
+I hate do this, but let’s see how much I missed out on in investment gains from my $41 per month plan compared to say a $16 per month plan over the course of 10 years assuming a 7% average annual return: $41-$16 = $25

 Should You Purchase Renters Insurance?